truongbaan/Utility-python-library/README.md

 # freeai-utils

 A lightweight, pip‑installable Python toolkit that wraps popular AI and utility libraries into classes and functions (no external binaries or convoluted setup scripts required).

-All selected models fall in the **81–242 million parameter** range, which pioritizes real time responsiveness while still delivering solid accuracy.
+Most selected models fall in the **81–242 million parameter** range, which pioritizes real time responsiveness while still delivering solid accuracy.
 Instead of writing long pipelines or dealing with low level APIs, you get smart defaults out of the box, with the option to customize behavior at init time if needed.

 The first time you use a feature that needs a model (like image captioning or Whisper), it will automatically download the model from Hugging Face.
-After that, it usually works offline using the cached version.
+After that, it will work offline using the cached version.

-**Note**: This library focuses on being simple to use, even if it means sacrificing a bit of accuracy.
+**Note**: This library focuses on being simple to use, even if it means sacrificing accuracy.
 It's great for beginners or anyone who wants to explore AI features without dealing with complex code.
 Just call the functions, I'll handle the rest.

 ## Features